Interpretation Status¶

 Standard EXIF/TIFF/DNG tag names and typed values |

-Standard tag names, common scalar/vector values, DNG crop/color/ exposure/RAW-processing fields, GeoTIFF key names, and common EXIF/TIFF/DNG numeric value-name helpers are available.
-Exposure time, aperture, ISO sensitivity, exposure bias, exposure program/mode, gain, and raw exposure-adjustment records now flow into concept candidates. |
+Standard tag names, common scalar/vector values, DNG crop/color/ exposure/RAW-processing fields, GeoTIFF key names, EXIF 3.1 learning/ development/correction/noise tag names, and common EXIF/TIFF/DNG numeric value-name helpers are available.
+Exposure time, aperture, ISO sensitivity, exposure bias, exposure program/mode, gain, correction/noise status values, and raw exposure-adjustment records now flow into concept candidates or stable display helpers where appropriate. |

-High, about 92-95%. |
+High, about 93-96%. |

 More enum-style human-readable values and richer conflict handling between duplicated families. |